 Yoga combines physical movement with mindfulness techniques, making it a potential way to improve focus, reduce stress, and manage ADHD symptoms.
 In addition, yoga is considered a complementary and alternative medicine with a favorable therapeutic effect on neuropsychological problems.

-The results showed significant improvements in attention levels, as assessed by parent and teacher scales.
+The results showed significant improvement in attention levels, as assessed by parent and teacher scales.
 The study suggests that yoga may increase attention levels in children with ADHD (Indudhar et al., 2018).

 6. Cognitive Behavioral Therapy